-I am PhD student working under Dennis and on the BIP team, based at University of Maryland’s Entomology Department.
-I hold a Master in Biology from Universite Libre de Bruxelles (Belgium) and a Master Research in Ecology, Evolution and Conservation from Imperial College London (UK).
-My research interests range from fundamental evolution and population dynamics to applied work in conservation, with a keen appeal to ecological perspectives and to modeling.
-I will be conducing statistical and epidemiological studies on the data collected from the management surveys of the Bee Informed Partnership and analyzing the results for the use of BIP and beekeepers everywhere.
+Nathalie Steinhauer is a PhD student working under Dennis vanEngelsdorp as part of the BIP team, based in the University of Maryland’s Entomology Department.
+She has a Master in Biology from Universite Libre de Bruxelles (Belgium) and a Master Research in Ecology, Evolution and Conservation from Imperial College London (UK).
+Her research interests range from fundamental evolution and population dynamics to applied work in conservation, with a keen appeal to ecological perspectives and to modeling.
+She will be conducing statistical and epidemiological studies on the data collected from the management surveys of the Bee Informed Partnership and analyzing the results for the use of BIP and beekeepers everywhere.

 Robyn Underwood, University of Maryland, Assistant Project Manager

-As an undergraduate at the University of Delaware, I was amazed to find a course called Apidologie, a course about just one species – the honey bee!
-I took it and loved every minute of lecture and especially enjoyed the lab where we suited up and headed to the apiary for 3 hours every Friday afternoon.
-Seventeen years later and with a PhD in Entomology focusing on Varroa mite control, I am thrilled to still be learning new things about honey bees!
-I also get to share my enthusiasm for biology as an Assistant Professor at Kutztown University.
-I am proud to be a part of the Bee Informed Partnership where I aid in survey writing, editing, and data collection.
-I also assist in writing reports of results of the survey as well as scientific journal articles.
+As an undergraduate at the University of Delaware, Robyn Underwood was amazed to find a course called Apidologie, a course about just one species – the honey bee!
+She took it and loved every minute of lecture and especially enjoyed the lab where she suited up and headed to the apiary for 3 hours every Friday afternoon.
+Seventeen years later and with a PhD in Entomology focusing on Varroa mite control, she is thrilled to still be learning new things about honey bees!
+She also gets to share her enthusiasm for biology as an Assistant Professor at Kutztown University.
+She is proud to be a part of the Bee Informed Partnership where she helps in survey writing, editing, and data collection.
+She also assists in writing reports of results of the survey as well as scientific journal articles.